-(Session -2021-22) SEMESTER - V GEOGRAPHY World Geography (Theory)
+GEOGRAPHY World Geography (Theory)

-Credit hours (per week):04 Total hours: 60 Max.
-Marks: 100 Theory Marks: 45 Practical Marks: 30 Internal Assessment: 25
+Credit hours (per week):04

+Theory Marks: 45

-1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
+- 1. A compulsory question containing 10 short answer type questions will be set covering the whole syllabus.
 The students will attempt any 5 questions in about 20-30 words each.
-Each question will carry 1 mark (Total 5 marks).

-2. The whole syllabus will be divided into 4 units.
+Each question will carry 1 mark (Total 5 marks). - 2.
+The whole syllabus will be divided into 4 units.
 Eight questions will be set out of the whole syllabus, 2 from each unit.
 The students will be required to attempt one question from each unit.
 Each question carrying 10 marks.
-These will be in addition to the compulsory question at Serial Number 1 (Total 40 marks).
+These will be in addition to the compulsory question at Serial Number 1 (Total 40 marks). - 3.
+Special credit will be given to suitable use of maps and diagrams.